ftrapture/blue.ts/README.md

 # Blue.js

-Blue.js is a powerful TypeScript/Javascript package designed to supercharge your Discord bot with seamless integration for Lavalink servers.
-Empower your bot to effortlessly play music in voice channels, enhancing your community's audio experience.
+Blue.ts is a powerful simple but effective stable lavalink client developed in typescript.

 ## Features